 Ocean Outdoor Group – Modern Slavery Act Transparency Statement

-This statement is made on behalf of SCP Acquisition Topco Limited pursuant to section 54 of the Modern Slavery Act 2015 (the “Act”).
-In this statement, “Ocean Outdoor Group” or “Group” should be taken to mean SCP Acquisition Topco Limited and its subsidiaries including (but not limited to) Ocean Outdoor UK Limited and Signature Outdoor Limited.
+This statement is made on behalf of Atoll Holdco Limited pursuant to section 54 of the Modern Slavery Act 2015 (the “Act”).
+In this statement, “Ocean Outdoor Group” or “Group” should be taken to mean Atoll Holdco Limited and its subsidiaries including (but not limited to) Ocean Outdoor UK Limited, Signature Outdoor Limited, Mediaco Outdoor Limited and Forrest Outdoor Media Limited.

-This statement constitutes Ocean Outdoor Group’s slavery and human trafficking statement for the financing year ended 31 December 2017.
+This statement constitutes Ocean Outdoor Group’s slavery and human trafficking statement for the financial year ended 31 December 2022.

-The Group is a leading operator of premium digital out-of-home (“DOOH”) media advertising operating solely in the United Kingdom.
-DOOH is an advertising channel that enhances the traditional out-of-home market through merging the inherent strengths of out-of-home advertising and enhancing through location, audience, research, data and unique technology.
+The Group is a leading operator of premium digital out-of-home (“DOOH”) media advertising operating in the United Kingdom, the Netherlands and the Nordics.
+DOOH is an advertising channel that goes beyond the traditional out-of-home market through merging the inherent strengths of out-of-home advertising and enhancing through location, audience, research, data and unique technology.
 The Group’s key commercial partners are specialist outdoor media buying agencies, landlords and technology providers.

 Although the Group considers the inherent risk of encountering modern slavery or human trafficking within its business, supply chain and partnerships to be very low, it is nonetheless an issue that the Group takes seriously and takes measures to support and reinforce the Group’s commitment to ensuring that no slavery or human trafficking is present in our supply chain or own business.

-We ask new and existing suppliers if they comply with the Modern Slavery Act 2015 and show a preference for trading with those who are, and we are not aware of any slavery of human trafficking being present in any part of our supply chain throughout the world.
+We ask new and existing suppliers if they comply with the Modern Slavery Act 2015 and show a preference for trading with those who can demonstrate they are in compliance, and we are not aware of any slavery of human trafficking being present in any part of our supply chain throughout the world.

 The Group is committed towards acting ethically by setting up an Ethics Committee which routinely reviews the Group’s practices which includes a review of the Modern Slavery Act 2015 and a regular assessment of the risk of modern slavery arising within our business, supply chains and partnerships to ensure that any areas of risk are identified and can be appropriately addressed.